Kozea/pygal/pages/first_steps.rst

   bar_chart.add('Padovan', [1, 1, 1, 2, 2, 3, 4, 5, 7, 9, 12])

-You can also make it horizontal with HorizontalStackedBar:
+You can also make it horizontal with `HorizontalStackedBar`:

 .. pygal-code::